-Dual-fiber CWDM MUX/DEMUX is typically used in CWDM network to achieve dual way transmission, which transmits and receives signals with the same wavelength.
+Dual-fiber CWDM MUX/DEMUX is typically used in CWDM network to achieve dual-way transmission, which transmits and receives signals with the same wavelength.
 A duplex fiber links two dual-fiber CWDM MUX/DEMUXs, supporting the same wavelengths installed on each end of the optical network.
-Two fibers with the same wavelength enable duplex transmission on different directions.
-But in some specific condition, only one fiber is available for network capacity expansion, where a single-fiber CWDM MUX/DEMUX is needed. which is very much different from the dual-fiber one.
+Two fibers with the same wavelength enable duplex transmission in different directions.
+But in some specific conditions, only one fiber is available for network capacity expansion, where a single-fiber CWDM MUX/DEMUX is needed. which is very much different from the dual-fiber one.

 The single-fiber CWDM MUX/DEMUX has a simplex line port (see the picture above), that is how it differs from dual-fiber CWDM MUX/DEMUX.
 There are also single-fiber CWDM MUX/DEMUX which is made with a duplex port, but with only one of this duplex port is in use, the other is usually marked with N/A. Our FMU single-fiber CWDM MUX/DEMUX is designed in this form.

-So why single-fiber CWDM MUX/DEMUX can achieve dual way transmission?
+So why single-fiber CWDM MUX/DEMUX can achieve dual-way transmission?
 The reason lies in the fact that it uses the CWDM wavelengths in a different way compared with the dual-fiber CWDM MUX/DEMUX.
-In dual-fiber CWDM network, each wavelength run on two opposite directions.
-While in single-fiber CWDM network, each wavelength just runs on one direction.
+In dual-fiber CWDM network, each wavelength runs in two opposite directions.
+While in single-fiber CWDM network, each wavelength just runs in one direction.
 In other words, if you want to build a dual way transmission link between two sites, you can use one wavelength over duplex fiber with dual-way CWDM MUX/DEMUX, or use two wavelengths (one for TX and the other for RX) over simplex fiber with single-fiber CWDM MUX/DEMUX.

 One may get confused about how to select transceivers for single-fiber CWDM network as there are two different wavelengths on a duplex channel port.
 The selection for single-fiber CWDM MUX/DEMUX is mainly based on the wavelength for TX.
 In the above example, on site A 1270 nm is used for TX, thus, a 1270nm CWDM fiber optic transceiver should be used.
 On site B, a 1290nm CWDM fiber optic transceiver should be used.
 The fiber optic transceivers used for single-fiber CWDM network are different on the two sites.